Ramixin/Stator-Template-Mod/README.md

 This template is based on top of [Jared's Multiloader Template](https://github.com/jaredlll08/MultiLoader-Template).

-This project provides a Gradle project template that can compile Minecraft mods for multiple modloaders using a common project for the sources.
-This project does not require any third party libraries or dependencies.
-If you have any questions or want to discuss the project, please join our [Discord](https://discord.myceliummod.network).

 ## How to Use

 All mod classes should be placed in the `common` project under either the `main` or `client` source set.
 Classes can